How to send a schedule recurring email in Outlook?

 In Microsoft Outlook, you can easily send a schedule recurring appointment, meeting or task to others.
 But if you just want to send a schedule recurring email without any appointment, meeting or task, how can you do?
 Unfortunately, Outlook provides no feature for sending schedule recurring email, but in our tutorial, we will show you how to send a schedule recurring email in Outlook.

-- Last: Use the VBA code for sending the Schedule Recurring Email
+- Part 4: Use the VBA code for sending the Schedule Recurring Email

 This tutorial is divided into four parts, you will succeed to send a schedule recurring email after finish these parts.
 Please do as follows.